jundalisay/sp/content/en/superphysics/principles/chapter-05b.md

 1. The connection of ideas as simple thoughts and compound beliefs
 2. The geometry of ideas
 3. Mental configuration as personality
+4. The Conservation of Idea
-4. Samskara that batters the mind into a personality
+5. Samskara that batters the mind into a personality
-5. Truth checking as dharma
+6. Truth checking as dharma

 <!-- These ideas and feelings are all made up of the positive and negative aspects.
 This is similar to: